 The giver also benefits greatly while offering a session being that it allows her to stretch and strengthen her own body and enter into a state of awareness and Samadhi (concentration).
 These are essentially the tools used in Vipassana meditation.

-Thai massage is recognized as being a practical application of Therevada Buddhism with Four Divine States of Mind: compassion, loving kindness, vicarious joy and equanimity.
+Thai massage is recognized as being a practical application of Therevada Buddhism with the Four Divine States of Mind: compassion, loving-kindness, vicarious joy, and equanimity.

 The treatment draws upon a Buddhist mantra recited in the original Pali language that allows the therapist to summon great intention for the health of the client.